amaxwell20/covid19/README.md

 <p>&nbsp;</p>

 #### Data and Methods
-Covid data was sourced from USA Facts [USA Facts Data](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/) daily, compiled using python, and presented in Tableau.
+Covid data was sourced from USA Facts daily ([USA Facts Data](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/)), compiled using python, and presented in Tableau.
 Per capita cases and deaths were used to compare the pandemic's impact on each county.
-Population estimates were collected from the 2018 American Community Survey [ACS Data](https://www.census.gov/programs-surveys/acs).
+Population estimates were collected from the 2018 American Community Survey ([ACS Data](https://www.census.gov/programs-surveys/acs)).